 A new focus on experiential education (EE) was initiated in 2014 to update the service learning/civic engagement foundation of the Leadership Studies minor and the President's Leadership Program as a whole.
-The academic continued work on the campus EE task force, and the executive director applied for and earned EE scholar status for Spring 2015.
-Further, the two directors joined a more academically suitable leadership organization, the Association of Leadership Educators, to gain access to both experiential education opportunities and other emerging pedagogies in leadership education.
-In preparation for annual assessment activities, PLP faculty members have agreed to a set of assessment assumptions and to the following:
+The academic continued work on the campus EE task force, and the executive director applied

-- Update all core course syllabi to include current learning outcomes language as outlined in the PLP Curriculum Map (attached). - Convene a student review board to provide feedback regarding specific leadership courses. - Review comments from US 460/US 489 internship portfolios to assess self-reported goals and outcomes reported by students and their supervisors. - Work with CSU-Fort Collins to participate in nationally-normed assessments as available - Integration of EE language and additional reflective analysis as outlined by the campus quality initiative on experiential education will continue through the 2016-2017 course cycles.
+- Update all core course syllabi to include current learning outcomes language as outlined in the PLP Curriculum Map. - Convene a student review board to provide feedback regarding specific leadership courses. - Review comments from US 460/US 489 internship portfolios to assess self-reported goals and outcomes reported by students and their supervisors. - Work with CSU-Fort Collins to participate in nationally-normed assessments as available - Integration of EE language and additional reflective analysis as outlined by the campus quality initiative on experiential education; faculty will actively participate in EE work groups, sessions, and forums as much as possible.